MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authorization-role-entra-id-explore.md

 ## Explore the sample

-- Note the signed-in or signed-out status displayed at the center of the screen.
+- Notice the signed-in or signed-out status displayed at the center of the screen.
 - Select the context-sensitive button in the corner.
 This button reads **Sign In** when you first run the app.
-- Follow the instructions on the next page to sign in with an account in the Microsoft Entra ID tenant.
+- On the next page, follow the instructions and sign in with an account in the Microsoft Entra ID tenant.
 - On the consent screen, note the scopes that are being requested.
-- Note the context-sensitive button now says `Sign out` and displays your username to its left.
+- Notice that the context-sensitive button now says **Sign out** and displays your username.
 - Select **ID Token Details** to see some of the ID token's decoded claims.
 - Select **Admins Only** to view the `/admin_only` page.
 Only users with app role **PrivilegedAdmin** can view this page.
 Otherwise an authorization failure message is displayed.
 - Select **Regular Users** to view the `/regular_user` page.
 Only users with app role **RegularUser** or **PrivilegedAdmin** can view this page.
 Otherwise an authorization failure message is displayed.
-- You can also use the button on the top right to sign out.
+- You can also use the button in the corner to sign out.

 ## Contents